Mr-DeWitt/spring-boot-recaptcha/README.md

 * `recaptcha.secret` The secret key obtained from Google's [reCAPTCHA](https://www.google.com/recaptcha) service used for validating user sent captcha values.
 * `recaptcha.protectedUrls` An Ant styled URL list of captcha protected resources separated by commas.
 * `recaptcha.headerName` The header name in which the client needs to send the captcha check value.
 The default value is `g-recaptcha-response`.
+* `recaptcha.excludedProfiles` A profile name list.
+If one of the profiles is active the reCAPTCHA validator filter won't be registered.
+This is useful if you don't need reCAPTCHA validation during dev stage or integration testing.

 **Example**